Combination

 Now it is important to understand what a turbo can support and what your engine can generate are often two entirely different things.
 In other words, just because your turbo can flow enough air to theoretically support 600 hp does not mean that your engine is capable of making 600 hp.
 Unless the engine is a built with all the necessary components required for complete synergy, it is likely that from a practical standpoint, the actual horsepower will be somewhat less than the theoretical prediction.

 Once fueling has been covered, a torque converter with a stall that matches the spool up characteristics of the turbo is a necessity.
 In general, the larger the turbo, the higher the rpm required to get the turbo into the boost domain.
 In order for a quick transition to boost, the torque converter must provide sufficient stall to allow the turbo to spool.
 This means that monster turbo which is so much fun to brag about may require so much stall in the converter that the car is not a lot of fun to drive on the street due to slippage in the converter, and, may actually be slower from a roll, or, off the light than your friend's car with a smaller turbo that does not take five seconds to get spooled up.
+Modern ball bearing turbos, altho expensive, often require less stall to spool and may restore some of the drivability once lost.

 Now, the question of synergy arises.
 How well is your chosen turbo going to work within your combination of parts?

-Let's say you have stock heads, cam, and intercooler and you want to go to a large turbo.
+Let's say one has stock heads, cam, and intercooler and you want to go to a large turbo.
 A suitable high stall converter and matching injectors are no problem as you don't mind the extra slippage and potentially slushy low speed throttle response.
 Will you get your money's worth when you put on that TE70 turbo?
 Obviously it has the capability of flowing a lot more air than a stock or TA49 sized turbo.
 It ought to be a real kick in the pants at wide open throttle.
 BUT, the stock heads, cam, intercooler become real bottlenecks that prevent the big turbo from living up to its credentials.
 It may be able to flow a lot of air, but, not with the bottlenecks between it and the cylinder.

 The combination does not work well.
 It may seem obvious, but, it is not that uncommon to come across such a combination running no faster, and sometimes slower, than a near stock set up.

-An obvious problem is with the stock cam that is pushing the rev envelope at 5400 rpm.
-Put a 3600 stall converter on to match the big turbo and more than a 1000 rpm of usable street power band has been lost in order to have that big turbo, and the engine is not capable of turning the rpm required to absorb the flow capability of the turbo anyway.
+An obvious problem is with the stock cam that is pushing the rev envelope at 5200 rpm.
+Put a 3600 stall converter on to match the big turbo and more than a 1000 rpm of usable street power band has been lost in order to use that big turbo, and the engine is not capable of turning the rpm required to absorb the flow capability of the turbo anyway.

 Same with the heads as the turbo may easily out flow the capability of the ports at any given lift.
 Think about it.
 These heads are the same heads as used on low performance naturally aspirated engines.
 Using a turbo to push more air through the ports works to a certain extent, but, there are limits to what is efficient, and, beyond that, it becomes ridiculous.
-As an analogy, consider the case where one wants to pour a gallon of Xylene into the fuel tank and uses a funnel with a half inch outlet to pour the Xylene into.
+As an analogy, consider the case where one wants to pour a gallon of gas into the fuel tank and uses a funnel with a half inch outlet to pour it through.
 It goes fairly well.
 Now, consider the case where one has a five gallon jug of race gas to pour into the tank.
-That small funnel becomes a real hinderance in this case and a funnel with an one inch outlet makes the job go a lot faster.
+That small funnel becomes a real hindrance in this case and a funnel with an one inch outlet makes the job go a lot faster.
 That is similar to the problem when one installs a 70 series turbo on an engine with stock heads.

 Yep, air filter.
 If you want the turbo to spool properly, and, deliver advertised performance, the inlet side must not be a restriction.
 On a ten second, or quicker car, this is probably a 4" inlet pipe and a 12" filter.
 Below are some guidelines provide by K&N to Chuck Leeper who kindly passed them on to me.